Authing/authing-flutter-sdk/authing/README.md

 ## List organizations

-Get all the organizations that the current user is in.
+Get all organizations that the current user is in.
 Note that the result is not AuthResult, it is a general Result oject.

 Must log in first